The chase Mansion

 So had she.
 And possibly some of the others.
-But at least Cordy had experience on her side.
+But at least they- and herself had years of experience on their side.
 She may not be a slayer nor have witchy powers, but was thankfully, fully aware of the real possibilities of things going wrong.
 Still, it was terrifying that it almost did tonight.

 Guilt continued to fester as she recalled the last couple of hours.
 Tara hadn’t accompanied the Scoobies in the field before tonight.
 Up until now she’d helped with research on the occasions Cordy hadn’t tagged along with the others on patrol.
 After all, what was the point of her self-defense lessons if she wasn’t going to try out her moves?

-A thought popped in to consider asking Tara is she wanted to join… God, I’m like, taking over her life!
+God, I’m like, taking over her life!
 First suggesting changes to her classes – and then asking her to take part in the moonlighting side of her life.
 Hours of browsing through pages of icky monsters.
-And here she was thinking of proposing yet another venture to curtail Tara’s free time.
+And now she had allowed another, much more dangerous venture.
 Some friend she was… which brought her straight back to tonight’s close shave.

-Cordy had hesitated to invite her along mostly because she wasn’t sure it was a good idea.
+Cordy had hesitated to invite her along mostly because she felt sure it was not a good idea.
 Tara was a gentle soul, and oftentimes it got pretty hairy out there.

 Which was why she was asking herself now: why hadn’t she vetoed the idea as soon as the invite popped out of Buffy’s big mouth?
 Her shoulders sagged.
 Because her friend had actually looked pleased to be asked.
 Okay, Tara wasn’t completely vulnerable- hello?
 Kick-ass Witch?
 But that didn’t necessarily mean she’d be prepared for such a frenetic scenario.